luislopez-dev/.NET-Software-DevOps-Architecture/README.md

 Some patterns like DTOs and isolated Use Cases were omitted due to time constraints.
 I’m archiving it as a structural reference.

+This is an evolutionary architecture built with a pragmatic approach; as such, there will never be a 'final' version.
+I will continue to refine the engineering as time permits and based on the number of stars ⭐ this repository receives.

 ## Structure

 <img width="502" height="666" alt="Project (2)" src="https://github.com/user-attachments/assets/94f83562-dd4e-4bc9-b52b-e6d430d5940b" />